iterative/dvc.org/public/static/docs/command-reference/config.md

 ### cache

-A DVC project <abbr>cache</abbr> is the hidden storage (by default located in the `.dvc/cache` directory) for files that are under DVC control, and their different versions.
+A DVC project <abbr>cache</abbr> is the hidden storage (by default located in the `.dvc/cache` directory) for files that are tracked by DVC, and their different versions.
 (See `dvc cache` and
 [DVC Files and Directories](/doc/user-guide/dvc-files-and-directories#structure-of-cache-directory) for more details.)
 This section contains the following options: